Azure-Samples/azureml-basic-workshop/README.md

 Hint: You need compute quota for AzureML in the region for the workspace for the VM family you want to use.
 4 cores of any D series should be fine to create a compute instance, cluster, and realtime endpoint.

+Create your workspace and then let's get started.

-## 1. Train and test Locally
+## 1. Train and test Interactively
-First step is to train a model locally to make sure it works.
-Create a Compute Instance, and work from Visual Studio Code.
-The script uses MLFlow logging and will log to an AzureML workspace without having to submit a run.
+First step is to train a model ineractively to make sure it works.
+Create a Compute Instance, and work with Visual Studio Code.
+The train.py script uses MLFlow logging and will log to an AzureML workspace without having to submit a run.
 Take a look at the experiments in Studio.

 Once you’ve trained a model locally, try the score.py script to test it locally on a subset of data.

 Hints: For local training, the train.py script is setup to use the training data csv file in the same directory.
 It writes the model file to a new folder, deleting an existing folder with the same name if found.
 You will need to configure your Python environment with the packages needed for the training script.
 Use the conda.yml file, then select and activate the environment using the Python: Select Interpreter command from the Command Palette.
+Your shell should also be in the directory of the files.

 ## 2. Experiment and Explore the Data
 Now we get into the science part to experiment on how we could improve the model.
-Edit the train.py file and change [param] to True.
+Edit the train.py file and change 'is_unbalance' for the LightGBM Classifier to True.

 Train the model again, run the predict script, and compare the outputs.
 Look at the two runs in the Studio and compare metrics between the two models model.
 What do you see?